nexo-tech/nexo-tech.github.io/content/posts/tunneling-in-depth-explained.md

 Here’s a more polished and narrative-driven ending to your article that ties everything together, reinforces your expertise, and leaves readers with a sense of clarity and inspiration — without sounding like a pitch.

----

 ## What’s Next?

 This tunnel system started as a personal workaround — a way to expose local apps during development without hitting the limits of services like ngrok.
 But it quickly turned into something deeper: a small but complete blueprint for secure, multiplexed, and fully self-hosted networking infrastructure, all built from first principles using Go.

 There’s plenty of room to evolve this further.
 In future iterations, I plan to introduce an authentication handshake at the tunnel layer, explore gRPC for more structured communication between clients and server, and integrate Prometheus metrics to monitor usage and performance over time.
 But even in its current form, this tunnel is lightweight, production-capable, and fully under your control.

-If you want to understand what’s really happening under the hood when you click “share URL” in a tunneling service — or you want to build your own version without vendor limits — I’ve open-sourced the full code here:
+If you want to understand what’s really happening under the hood when you click “share URL” in a tunneling service — or you want to build your own version without vendor limits — I’ve open-sourced the full code (link at the bottom of the article).

-👉 [GitHub Repo](https://www.notion.so/How-to-expose-your-localhost-app-to-the-internet-by-building-a-Self-Hosted-HTTPS-Tunnel-with-Go-Web-1e75d032cdcd80e1a620e4758cf575aa?pvs=21) (MIT-licensed, \~300 lines of Go)

-It’s minimal, portable, and easy to extend — a great weekend project if you're curious about tunnels, proxies, or networking internals.

----

 ## Final Thoughts